 While volunteering abroad with ILP you'll be planning lessons in a few different areas — One area you'll teach is Games.
 Head's up, teaching English with ILP is a lot different than traditional teaching; the ILP method is designed to be fun for the kids (and hopefully you too)!
 You can get creative and come up with your own games or tweak existing games you already know.
 Here are some quick ideas to help you out!

-- Straw Races
+- Spoon Races